manwar/theweeklychallenge/content/blog/perl-weekly-challenge-129.md

         i) carry forward 1.
         j) 3rd member of L1 = 3 and 3rd member of L2 = 6
         k) 3 + 6 + 1 (carry) = 10
-        l) 0 pshed to the new linked list.
+        l) 0 pushed to the new linked list.
         m) carry forward 1.
         n) 4th member of L1 = 2 and assume 0 as the 4th member of L2 since there are only 3 members.
         o) 2 + 1 (carry) = 3